Making Progress Based on False Discoveries: Introduction

 The second result is for GD.
 We provide a bound of $\tilde \Omega(1/\epsilon^{2.5})$, but under further assumptions: First, we assume the oracle is \emph{post-hoc generalizing} \cite{cummings2016adaptive, ullman2018limits}.
-Roughly, post-hoc generalization means that the algorithm does not query points where the empirical loss and true loss differ.
-While this assumption may seem restrictive, we point out that we inherit it from existing known bounds in the standard statistical query setting.
-Specifically, we provide a generic reduction from statistical queries to the framework of GD.
-Then, we apply the lower bound of \citet{ullman2018limits} that assumes post-hoc generalization.
-But the reduction is generic, and guarantees, given a lower bound for statistical queries of the form $f(T,\epsilon)$ where $T$ is the number of queries and $\epsilon$ is the desired accuracy, a lower bound of the form $f(O(1/\epsilon),O(\epsilon))$ in the setting of convex optimization, under a first-order access assumption on the oracle which we discuss next.
+Roughly, posthoc generalization means that the algorithm does not query points where the empirical loss and true loss differ significantly.
+This assumption is restrictive, as many natural algorithm do not abide to it.
+However, we point out that we inherit it from existing known bounds in the standard statistical query setting.
+More accurately, then, our result can be rephrased, in this context, as a generic reduction.
+We apply the lower bound of \citet{ullman2018limits} that assumes post-hoc generalization.
+But more generally. given a lower bound for statistical queries of the form $f(T,\epsilon)$ where $T$ is the number of queries and $\epsilon$ is the desired accuracy, we provide a lower bound of the form $f(O(1/\epsilon),O(\epsilon))$ in the setting of convex optimization (under a further first-order access assumption which we discuss next).

-The second assumption we make is what we term \emph{first-order-access}.
+The second assumption we make is what we term \emph{first-order access}.
 Here we assume that the oracle must compute the estimate only from the gradients at $\{w_1,\ldots w_t\}$ and not, say, by using the global structure of the function (we mention that our result can easily be extended to allow any local, but at a small neighbourhood, information of the function).
 Note that, since the function must be fixed throughout the optimization process, and since the optimization algorithm is fixed, allowing the oracle global access to the function restricts us from using any type of randomness other than the randomness of the distribution.
 Hence, while slightly more delicate then the first assumption, here too we require this assumption since in the standard statistical query setting lower bounds are provided with respect to random analysts.
 Our reduction, then, can turn a more general oracle (without first-order access) into a procedure that can answer statistical queries against a deterministic analyst (in the sense that the distribution may be random, but the analyst's strategy is fixed and known).
 This seems like an interesting question for future study.

 It is interesting, then, to compare these results to recent adaptations of the standard model that restrict the analyst \cite{zrnic2019natural}.
 This is largely motivated by the reasoning that analysts are not necessarily adversarial.
 Our result, though, may hint (if one considers GD as a non malicious algorithm in this context) that the problem may be in the distribution of the data and not necessarily in the analyst.
 Namely, a general reduction from statistical queries to the framework of GD along our lines, will show that any lower bound can be described as constructing a malicious distribution which leads to overfitting together with a non-malicious analyst.